Aditya-Manoj-Paranjpe/ArcCircle-SAP-MM-SQL/Phase1_Design/README.md

 ---

 ### Professional Statement
-> "Leveraging SAP MM ideology, I engineered a scalable SQL backend that mirrors a real-world enterprise.
-This Phase proves the successful translation of a Business Blueprint into a functional database structure, where every constraint is designed to safeguard the integrity of the 'Procure-to-Cash' lifecycle."
+> "In this phase, I translated SAP's enterprise ideology into a custom business architecture.
+By planning the hierarchy in Excel first, I ensured that the resulting SQL database wasn't just a collection of tables, but a functional engine capable of safeguarding the 'Procure-to-Cash' lifecycle.
+This demonstrates my ability to lead with business logic before executing with technical code."